 We stand on the precipice of a magnificent achievement in the category of literary endurance.
-Next week Perfect Duluth Day will launch the seventh year of its “Saturday Essay” series by publishing the 300th essay.
+Next week Perfect Duluth Day will launch the eighth year of its “Saturday Essay” series by publishing the 300th essay.
 Did we think when we launched with the first essay in 2016 it would last this long?
 Of course we did.
 We like to write; you like to read.
 Duh.

 At the end of each year we briefly rest our typing devices and look back at some of the highlights of the previous year.
 Last week we focused on the most read essays of 2022.
 This week we ignore the numbers and look back at a few select essays of similar quality that might have been missed by non-compulsive followers.